snd/criterion/README.md

 [mohair](https://github.com/snd/mohair) uses criterion.
-the arguments to mohairs `where()` method are **exactly** the same as the arguments to the function exported by criterion. mohair is an sql builder which does a lot more than criterion. [go check it out.](https://github.com/snd/mohair)
+the arguments to mohairs `where()` method are **exactly** the same as the arguments to the function exported by criterion. mohair is an sql builder which does a lot more than criterion: [go check it out.](https://github.com/snd/mohair)

 ### install